 - The theory and methods course appropriate to the student's chosen emphasis of study.

 - ANTHRO 95B.
 Independent Study for Honors or Senior Paper Writing is required in the final quarter of the student's B.A. degree program.
-Senior papers with a letter grade of 'B+' may be awarded departmental honors.
+Senior papers with a letter grade of 'A-' or better may be awarded departmental honors.
 Honors students must enroll for a minimum of 5 units.
 Please note, there is a 10 unit maximum for Independent/Direct Study Courses.

 - Optional Courses--